 In general , according to the website, the first improvements can be noted after 2 to 6 weeks of taking Equilac.
 Some consumers might experience a worsening of their symptoms during the first few weeks, but the company states that this is absolutely normal and nothing to worry about.
 They state that your body has to adjust to changes for the better, and that can take some time.

 If you think Equilac is worth trying, you can find the products online at the website mentioned above.
-A 3-month treatment will set you back about 150 bucks, but the company offers a nice 90-day money back guarantee if you don’t notice any results.
+A 3-month treatment costs about $125, but the company offers a nice 90-day money back guarantee if you don’t notice any results.
 This indicates to me that they’re confident about their product, which is always nice to see.

 I do think it’s only worth using their products if you are serious about your treatment and intend to use Equilac in its intended way.
 This means starting with a treatment of at least 3 consecutive months, in order to allow the mare’s milk to do its thing.